zyoNoob/x11-window-interactor/README.md

 ## 🧠 How It Works

-- Uses `Xlib` to communicate directly with the X11 windowing system
+- Uses `python-xlib` to communicate directly with the X11 windowing system
-- Utilizes `xwininfo` to let the user pick a target window
+- Utilizes `xwininfo` (called via `subprocess`) to let the user pick a target window initially
+- Runs a background thread (`threading`) to periodically call `xwininfo` and keep the window's position and size (`geometry`) updated.
+This handles cases where the window is moved or resized after initialization.
-- Sends low-level synthetic mouse and keyboard events directly to the window
+- Sends low-level synthetic mouse (`ButtonPress`, `ButtonRelease`) and keyboard (`KeyPress`, `KeyRelease`) events directly to the window.
-- Uses a high-performance mss library for screen capture.
+- Uses the high-performance `mss` library for efficient screen capture, returning a NumPy array.

 ---